The Best Time of Year To Buy a House

 In the Midwest

-Staci Titsworth, regional manager for PNC Mortgage in Pittsburgh, said the summer months are popular times to sell, but buyers might find better deals if they wait until the winter.
+Staci Titsworth, territory sales manager for PNC Mortgage in Pittsburgh, said the summer months are popular times to sell, but buyers might find better deals if they wait until the winter.

 “Sellers are more likely to try to sell in the spring and summer because that is when the curb appeal is best for their home sale, so they tend to price their home accordingly,” she said.
 “In the Midwest, there are fewer homebuyers in the winter, which means there could be a better likelihood you wouldn’t get into a bidding battle with another potential buyer.
 This can be translated into lower ‘showing activity.'”

-Sellers can also be especially motivated during the winter months because it costs a lot of money to maintain a house during the harsh season.
+Sellers can also be especially motivated during the winter months because empty houses cost a lot to run in regions where winters are harsh.

 “Heating a vacant home is expensive, and carrying two housing payments along with utilities is a drain on the budget,” said Titsworth.
-“Let’s also remember that the driveway snow may require [more] frequent plowing than mowing the lawn in the growing months, which is another seller expense.”
+“Let’s also remember that driveway snow may require more frequent plowing than mowing the lawn in the growing months, which is another seller expense.”

 However, buyers looking to score a deal in the winter should keep their eyes open for potential problems with a house that has not been properly winterized.